-The following is an adaption from my book, Integrative Medicine for Depression: A Breakthrough Treatment Plan that Eliminates Depression Naturally.
+The following is an adaption from the book, Integrative Medicine for Depression: A Breakthrough Treatment Plan that Eliminates Depression Naturally, by Dr. James Greenblatt.

 Depression is a disabling illness that can profoundly impact physical and psychological well-being, trapping those who struggle with it in a quagmire of sadness and despair.

 It is currently ranked by the WHO as the leading cause of global disability and estimated to impact over 300,000,000 people worldwide.